 bird skins, bird eggs, live mounts, and osteological specimens.

 The bird egg collection is the fifth largest in the world.

 It was amassed mostly between 1910 and 1940 by Wilson C.

-Hanna, an oologist (collector of bird eggs) and a loose
+Hanna, an oologist (collector of bird eggs).

 The bird skin research collection holdings are approximately

 48,000 with material from throughout North America with